soxueren/atsd/integration/tableau/examples/min_and_max_by_year_for_one_metric.md

-# MIN and MAX by year for one metric
+# MIN and MAX by Year for One Metric

 ## Overview

-Report comparing min and max exports per year.
+Report comparing minimum and maximum exports per year.

 ## Data Source